-In the first year of the program, the CSS program served 6 organizations; Ahrens Park Foundation, Greater Poweshiek Community Foundation, Grinnell-Newburg Educational Excellence, GHS Alumni Association, GHS Capital Campaign and Dollars for Scholars.
+In the first year of the program, the CSS program served 6 partners; Ahrens Park Foundation, Greater Poweshiek Community Foundation, Grinnell-Newburg Dollars or Scholars, Grinnell-Newburg Educational Excellence, GHS Alumni Association, and the Grinnell High School Capital Campaign.
 For the first four years of the program, all services were provided to our partners free of charge.
-In the the last ten years, over $3 million dollars in services has been provided by the Claude W. and Dolly Ahrens Foundation for the Community Support Services program.
-Today the program serves over 15 partner organizations and 100 charitable funds.
+Today the program serves over 20 partner organizations and 100 charitable funds.
 In addition, we have provided consulting services for Grinnell College, Grinnell Community Daycare and Preschool, St. Francis Manor Foundation, Galaxy Youth Center and Social Entrepreneurs of Grinnell.

 In 2010, the foundation was selected by the Council on Foundations, in Washington D.C., to receive their national Critical Impact Award, which honors grant makers who have supported innovative leadership, bold visions, and significant impact in advancing the common good through effective grant making, which can serve as a model for others in philanthropy.
 The Council on Foundations, formed in 1949, is a nonprofit membership association of grant making foundations and corporations.
 Members of the Council include approximately 2,000 independent,operating, community, public, and company-sponsored foundations and corporate giving programs in the United States and abroad.
 The assets of Council members total more than $307 billion.
 The Council’s mission is to provide the opportunity, leadership, and tools needed by philanthropic organizations to expand, enhance, and sustain their ability to advance the common good.